arngll/arngll-spec/n6drc-arngll.md

 Protocol 4 networks are IPv4-only, with the data field containing the either a raw IPv4 packet or a raw ARP packet.
-IPv4 packets are differentiated from ARP packets by examining the most-signifiant nibble of the first data byte: IPv4 packets will be 0x4, whereas ARP packets will be 0x0.
+IPv4 packets are differentiated from ARP packets by examining the most-significant nibble of the first data byte: IPv4 packets will be 0x4, whereas ARP packets will be 0x0.